 There are many wonderful businesses, university programs, and non-profit organizations that have partnered with Cook-Wissahickon to help our students and greater school community develop over the years.
 We are grateful for your support.
+Our 2019 fundraising campaign is for improving the basketball courts in the schoolyard, supporting student activities including a ballroom dancing program, arts, music, sports, and more, and providing funds for classroom learning tools and for scholarships for summer learning opportunities for our wonderful teachers.

 Progressive Business Publications